 Under the proposed payment model, Medicare would reduce payment for Part B drugs from the current ASP+6% payment formula to ASP+2.5% with a flat fee of $16.80 per drug per day administered.
 The US Oncology Network joined several other cancer community stakeholders in urging CMS to abandon the model, arguing that there is no evidence that the payment changes contemplated by CMS would improve quality of care or reduce spending.
 Furthermore, changes would have incentivized the underutilization of breakthrough cancer therapies and could have resulted in increased healthcare spending on patients over the long term.

-After a bipartisan outcry from lawmakers, CMS put the Part B Demonstration on hold in late 2016, and permanently canceled the program in 2017.
+Thanks to the advocacy efforts of The US Oncology Network and other industry stakeholders, CMS put the Part B Demonstration on hold in late 2016, and permanently canceled the program in 2017.